Andrew-Boucher/Crop-Weed-Detection/README.md

-├── Models                             <- Trained models' weights and parameters saved in HDF5 format ├── Evaluation                         <- Models' metric results saved as csv ├── .gitignore                         <- .gitignore file to prevent git from crawling unwanted and irrelevant files ├── Final_Notebook.ipynb               <- Jupyter Notebook of our methods for the modeling process, results and conclusion └── README.md                          <- This README
+├── Models                             <- Trained models' weights and parameters saved in HDF5 format ├── Evaluation                         <- Models' metric results saved as csv ├── .gitignore                         <- .gitignore file to prevent git from crawling unwanted and irrelevant files ├── README.md                          <- This README ├── Workbook.ipynb                     <- Jupyter Notebook used as our "scratch" notebook └── Final_Notebook.ipynb               <- Jupyter Notebook of our methods for the modeling process, results and conclusion